wildp/trivial-stuff/README.md

 ## Lightcycles <a name="lightcycles"></a>

-A multiplayer game like Snake, written in Python with Pygame.
+A local multiplayer game like Snake, written in Python with Pygame.
 See [this][lightcycles-collection] for more details and comparison of different versions.

 ## Lightcycles CMD <a name="lightcycles-cmd"></a>